Kubekk/louply_docs/Getting Started/step1.md

 2. Navigate to the "Knowledge Sources" section.
 3. Upload documents (supported file extensions will be provided) or add URLs for web pages containing company information.
 4. Organize your sources into categories or folders for easier management.
-5. Set access permissions for each source, ensuring only authorized users can view sensitive information.

 ## Integrating Communication Tools

-Louply can integrate with various communication tools, such as Slack and Microsoft Teams.
-Below, we'll outline the process for integrating with these platforms.
+Louply AI Assistant works as an extension of your existing communication tools.
+Below, we'll outline the process for integrating with currently supported platforms.

 ### Integrating with Slack